ShobhitDiggikar/ShobhitDiggikar/README.md

 <h3 align="center">A Certified Tableau Desktop Specialist in United States</h3>

-🌱Currently practising SQL daily and writing down the concepts/steps used to solve the problem</br>
+📖 Currently practising SQL daily and writing down the concepts/steps used to solve the problem</br>
 👨🏻‍💻 A data enthusiast, sharing about my journey and learning in tech<br/>
 👨🏻‍🎓 Studied M.S.
 Business Analytics at Arizona State University, United States<br/>
 💻 Skilled in Python, SQL, Tableau, and machine learning techniques<br/>